ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 2 Report.md

 - Project Management: all members will write their completed tasks/actions as a comment under the respective issue(s).
 - Feedback Incorporation: Regular communication on Discord, to ensure alignment and quality.

+## Summary of contributions
+**Workload distribution Milestone 2**: Allison (25%), Helena (25%), Judy (25%), and Jessica (25%)

+### Jessica
+My contributions included writing my portions of the introductory and analysis README.md files, creating the code of conduct, completing my analysis, doing my task abstraction + sketches, writing the next steps section, and created/completed PL PM2 for the group.

+### Allison
+My contributions included writing my portions of the introduction and conducting individual EDA + report.
+I also created the group EDA file and the wrangling_and_cleaning python script compiling our collective cleaning/transformations.